Abd123q-sketch/Abd123q-sketch/README.md

 # Hi, I’m Abderrahmane 👋

-#  5th year Software Engineering Student Specializing in Software deveoppement .
+#  5th year Software Engineering Student Option MIAGE  .

 I’m a 5th-year Software Engineering student from Morocco, passionate about software development and specialized in building web applications.
 I love exploring new technologies  and am always eager to contribute to exciting projects!